 Popular first aid courses such as standard and emergency first aid allow participants to select the level of CPR training to partner with the course.
 Childcare and occupational first aid do not provide participants with the option of selecting the level of CPR to partner with the course.

 Trainees who are able to complete their enrolled training course are awarded a St Mark James training certificate, valid for three years throughout Canada.

-A number of training centres are available throughout the Lower Mainland for the convenience of Vancouver First Aid’s trainees.
-All centres are equipped with the latest first aid, CPR, and AED training equipment, with spacious classrooms that are very well-maintained.
-The following maps show the two main training centres in Vancouver
+A number of training centers are available throughout the Lower Mainland for the convenience of Vancouver First Aid’s trainees.
+All centers are equipped with the latest first aid, CPR, and AED training equipment, with spacious classrooms that are very well-maintained.
+The following maps show the two main training centers in Vancouver

 Yaletown (Down-Town) Vancouver

 East Vancouver Training Centre